kacole2/wordpress-compose/README.md

 wordpress-compose is freely distributed under the [MIT License](http://opensource.org/licenses/MIT).
 See LICENSE for details.

 ## Support
 Please file bugs and issues at the Github issues page.
-For more general discussions you can contact the EMC Code team on [Slack](http://community.emccode.com/) or tagged with **EMC** on [Stackoverflow.com](https://stackoverflow.com).
-The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.